CtrlK

 Progressive Disclosure

-Content is well-organized with clear sections and tables, but everything is inline with no references to detailed documentation for advanced features like hyperbolic embeddings or HNSW configuration.
+Content is reasonably organized with clear sections and tables, but everything is inline with no references to deeper documentation.
+The quantization and hyperbolic features could benefit from linked detailed docs rather than surface-level mentions.

 2 / 3